0xWILL225/lilsim/README.md

     Simulator writes to back, then atomically swaps pointers.
     Readers always access the stable “front” snapshot.

-- **Result:** lock-free access; suitable for 1 kHz simulation vs 60 Hz visualization.
+- **Result:** lock-free access; suitable for 1 kHz simulation and 60 Hz visualization.

 ---

 ### 2. Simulator Module

 - Runs at a **fixed timestep (`dt`)** and updates the Scene.
-- Responsible for physics integration (dynamic bicycle model, noise models, sensors).
+- Responsible for physics integration (vehicle model, noise models, sensors).
 - Owns the Scene during simulation.
 - Supports two operating modes: